tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-16-dufr.md

 ---
-tags: [status/unknown]
+tags: [session-note]
+campaign: Dunmari Frontier
+sessionNumber: 16
+realWorldDate: 2021-01-08
+DR: 1748-04-15
+DR_end: 1748-04-16
+players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 title: Session 16 (DuFr)
 ---

-**(Friday, Jan 8th, 2021; in Taelgar, evening April 15th through morning April 16th)

-Standing in a shattered room at the top of an [ancient tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>), we begin with our heroes confronting a massive storm giant, laying chained and manacled to the ground in front of them.
+Standing in a shattered room at the top of an [ancient tower](<../../../gazetteer/greater-dunmar/dunmari-basin/stormcaller-tower.md>), we begin with our heroes confronting a massive [storm giant](<../../../species/children-of-the-divine/giants.md>), laying chained and manacled to the ground in front of them.
 Clothed in tattered robes, with long, shaggy hair and weathered features, the most notable fact about this storm giant, [Hralgar](<../../../people/giants/hralgar.md>), is that he is missing his [eyes](<../treasure/treasure-from-stormcaller-tower/hralgar-s-eyes.md>).

 During a brief conversation, the party learns the giant first came to consciousness about a month ago, and has been trapped here, drifting in and out of waking dreams ever since.
 When he awoke his eyes were gone and his conscious grip on his mind was weak, although since he has had moments of lucidity, such as now.
 He tells the party that he believes he could free himself if his eyes were returned to him, and that when he loses conscious control of his mind he cannot prevent the tower from drifting in his dangerous dreams, where the part of his consciousness lost in the storm outside controls the present and his thoughts return to a simpler time, when he lived on his mountaintop palace trading stories and omens with travelers.
 Noting that while they are talking with [Hralgar](<../../../people/giants/hralgar.md>), the constellation of the [Fox and Hunter](<../../../cosmology/gods/demigods/fox-and-hunter.md>) is back in the sky, the party realizes that its absence is a sign they have drifted back into the dreams of [Hralgar](<../../../people/giants/hralgar.md>).